-Although no state requires it, NACo suggests that counties form local ethics commissions.64 CTAS recommends that counties create local ethics committees to receive and investigate ethics complaints65 and suggests that the committees include county commissioners, one constitutional county officer, and one other board, committee, or commission member, all appointed by the county mayor or executive.
-According to CTAS, many Tennessee counties have established ethics committees to address ethics complaints, but those committees only screen complaints and do not have enforcement authority.66 If complaints relate to issues covered in counties' adopted ethics policies, CTAS recommends that the committees refer the
+Although no state requires it, NACo suggests that counties form local ethics commissions to monitor the conduct of county officials and enforce the counties' codes of ethics.
+CTAS recommends that counties create local ethics committees to receive and investigate ethics complaints and suggests that the committees include county commissioners, one constitutional county officer, and one other board, committee, or commission member, all appointed by the county mayor or executive.
+According to CTAS, many Tennessee counties have established ethics committees to address ethics complaints, but those committees can only by law screen complaints and do not have enforcement authority.
+The effectiveness of the local ethics committees has been questioned because they have no enforcement authority.
+However, the committees do provide a forum for citizen complaints.
+If the complaints relate to issues covered by counties' ethics policies, CTAS recommends that the committees refer the complaints to the appropriate persons or agencies to take action.
+For example, if a complaint alleges a possible criminal violation, the committee should turn the matter over to the district attorney's office.